pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

-**pdjr-skplugin-interfacewatchdog** implements one or more watchdogs on one or more Signal K interfaces, triggering an exception when throughput on an interface falls to or below some threshold rate specified for the watchdog.
+**pdjr-skplugin-interfacewatchdog** implements one or more watchdogs on one or more Signal K interfaces, triggering an exception when throughput on an interface falls through some specified threshold rate.

-When a watchdog detects the appearance or disappearace of an issue with interface throughput it responds by writing a message to the server log, issuing a notification.
+Each watchdog logs key events to the server log and issues Signal K notifications on its own notification key.

-An issue can be handled in a number of ways: it can be ignored (in which case monitoring continues), or the watchdog can be disabled, or the host Signal K server can be restarted in the hope that the problem interface can be re-awakened.
+The sensitivity of the watchdog to identified exceptions (i.e. when an exception becomes a problem) can be configured and the appearance of a problem can be handled in a number of ways: it can be ignored (in which case monitoring continues), or the watchdog can be disabled, or the host Signal K server can be restarted in the hope that the problem can be corrected by a hard reset of the associated interface.

 If server restarting is configured, the maximum number of allowed restarts can be limited to prevent a persistent loss of service resulting from runaway reboots on a dead interface.